wischmcj/canopyHydrodynamics/README.md

 </div>

 # Publications and Acknowledgements:
    CanoPyHydro was developed in the process of authoring [A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points.]('https://doi.org/10.1111/2041-210X.14378'), which has been accepted for publication by the *'British Ecological Society's'* ['*Methods in Ecology and Evolution*'](https://www.britishecologicalsociety.org/publications/journals/methods-in-ecology-and-evolution/).
-Said paper, and the code within this repository, represents a collaboration between non-academic data professional Collin Wischmeyer, environmental science researcher [Professor John Van Stan](https://expertise.csuohio.edu/csufacultyprofile/detail.cfm?FacultyID=j_vanstan) with notable contributions from industry geo-scientis [Travis Swanson](https://thewaterinstitute.org/our-team/travis-swanson).
+Said paper, and the code within this repository, represents a collaboration between non-academic data professional Collin Wischmeyer, environmental science researcher [Professor John Van Stan](https://expertise.csuohio.edu/csufacultyprofile/detail.cfm?FacultyID=j_vanstan) with notable contributions from industry geo-scientist [Travis Swanson](https://thewaterinstitute.org/our-team/travis-swanson).
 Likewise, this tool could not exist without the data collected and the ideas put forward by several graduate students working in Cleveland State University's ['Wet Plant Lab'](https://www.researchgate.net/lab/Wet-Plant-Lab-John-Toland-Van-Stan).

 # Future Direction
 - We hope to widen the use cases for our tool by integrating additional real world data (i.e wind speed and direction, rain intensity and average angle, etc.).